joemoose/psiops/docs/character.md

 ## Character Advancement

 Characters advance when they act according to their *drive*.
-For example, a crusader advances if they behave ethically during their mission.
+For example, a *crusader* advances if they behave ethically during their mission.
 After advancing, you can choose a new drive between missions if you feel you’ve reached natural closure for your current drive.

 **After your character advances** and you return to base, choose one of the following rewards:

 - Add 1 point to an attribute score, to a maximum of 3
 - Add 1D6 to your maximum HP
-- Choose a new random *psionic talent*
+- Randomly select a new *psionic talent*
 - Choose a new *skill*